A3gisXD/voice_assistant/JOURNAL.md

 9:43

-Working on the BOM and wiring diagram (using Wokwi for wiring)
+Working on the BOM and wiring diagram